clinics

 In this workshop conducted online via Zoom, we will explore the causes and learn ways to better manage and understand symptoms.
 You are not alone.
 Group size of sixteen people.

-Please bring to the appointment Any medications that you are currently taking.
+Please bring any medications that you are currently taking to your appointment.

 Read about What to Expect During Your First Visit to prepare for your appointment.